Used To for Past Tense

 Point 1: We often use used to when asked about present activities.

-(A) I used to play but not anymore.
+✅ I used to play, but not anymore.
 I don't have time.

-(A) Not really.
-I used to play the guitar but not anymore.
+✅ Not really.
+I used to play the guitar, but not anymore.

-Point 2: We often use used to when asked about present activities.
-We often use the phrase not anymore to clarify that the action does not happen presently.
+Point 2: We often use not anymore with used to to clarify that the action no longer happens.

-(A) Not really.
-We used to meet once a week but now we are too busy with life.
+✅ Not really.
+We used to meet once a week, but now we are too busy with life.

-In a Yes/No question, we can omit the verb and reply by with just used to followed by but and a reason.
+Point 3: In Yes/No questions, we can reply with just used to followed by but and a reason.

-(A) I used to but I gave up. - (Q) Do you you and your family travel much?
+2. Do you and your family travel much?

-(A) We used to but now we don't have time.
+✅ We used to, but now we don't have time.